FusionAuth/fusionauth-site/site/_posts/2022-04-01-fusionauth-announces-biotech.md

 ## The solution

-The FusionAuth R&D team, with decades of experience in security and software development, saw a clear market opportunity to augment [traditional MFA methods](/learn/expert-advice/authentication/multi-factor-authentication) such as time based one-time password (TOTP), facial recognition, and sending a code via SMS with a new, innovative MFA method.
+The FusionAuth R&D team, with decades of experience in security and software development, saw a clear market opportunity to augment [traditional MFA methods](/learn/expert-advice/authentication/multi-factor-authentication) such as time based one-time password (TOTP), facial recognition, or sending a code via SMS with a new, innovative MFA method.

 "The feature is remarkably simple," said CTO Daniel DeGroff.
 "Rather than send you a code that requires you to keep track of a device or rely on iOS or Android to implement FIDO2 correctly, BioTech&trade; utilizes any bodily fluid to authenticate a user."